-Finally, it's a good idea to aim on doing several reps every now and then with no treats on you or inside your treat bag.
-Ask your dog a behavior and say "yes!" enthusiastically upon your dog performing it, and then both of you can rush to go get a cookie from a cookie jar or you can grab your dog's already filled up food bowl you have prepared earlier and placed in a cabinet ready to serve.
+Finally, it's a good idea to aim to do several reps every now and then with no treats on you or inside your treat bag.
+Ask your dog a behavior and say "yes!" enthusiastically upon your dog performing it, and then both of you can rush to go get a cookie from a cookie jar, or you can grab your dog's already filled up food bowl you have prepared earlier and placed in a cabinet ready to serve.

 You can substitute food with life rewards such as snapping the leash on and going on a walk to reward a sit.